JMRI/JMRI/lib/README.md

-This is the JMRI "lib" directory, available as the "lib" package in JMRI CVS.
+This is the JMRI "lib" directory, available as the "lib" directory in JMRI/JMRI Git.
 These are the binary files, typically .jars, needed at build and run time.

-Contents:
+** Contents:

-Generally, we use subdirectories to hold the CVS-resident versions of OS-specific code for Windows (.dll files) and Linux (.so files) so that we can separate various builds.
+Generally, we use subdirectories to hold the Git-resident versions of OS-specific code for Windows (.dll files) and Linux (.so files) so that we can separate various builds.

 For example, the RXTX rxtxSerial.dll comes in separate versions for 32-bit and 64-bit Windows, but the files have the same name.
 We store them in separate subdirectories under windows/, and let the installer sort them out.

 A similar mechanism is used for Linux under the linux/ directory.